GErP83/Deco/README.md

+I do not support this anymore, it is only for showcase.
+I recommend to use [Glide](https://github.com/bumptech/glide), [Picasso](https://square.github.io/picasso/) or [Fresco](https://github.com/facebook/fresco/).

 # Deco

 Deco is tiny library for android image loading and caching.
 Not use any 3rd party library, it has zero dependencies.
 It has a 18,6 kB size and has 143 methods only.